MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client/install-on-linux.md

 ## How to uninstall R Client

-You can uninstall earlier versions using the same commands, replacing 3.4.3 with 3.4.1 or an even earlier version.
+This section walks you through a 3.4.3 uninstall.
+To uninstall 3.4.1, use the same commands, modifying the version.

 1. On root@, uninstall Microsoft R Open (MRO) first.
 This action removes any dependent packages used only by MRO, which includes packages like microsoft-mlserver-packages-r.